holaphil/amazing-maple-e08ae/src/pages/portfolio/project-3.md

 <!---->

-*   **Data Analysts**: I worked with product leadership across multiple departments to outline requirements ensuring we development products that were on time, on budget, and delivered measurable results.
+*   **Data Analysts**: Worked closely with cross-functional teams of business intelligence analysts and product leadership to develop new reporting on KPIs across RYOT's video content business lines.

 <!---->